 Webmasters use schema markup as a common online vocabulary, employing specific HTML code, tags, words and other microformats to contextualize on-page content.
 Behind the scenes, schema is language for the bots.
 But this language allows you to create Rich Snippets and other Google SERP features that human users benefit from.

-The schema markup you employ may vary based on the intent of the page you’re optimizing.
+The schema markup you employ may vary based on the intent of the page and content type you’re optimizing.
 For instance, the types of Rich Snippets you see in search correspond to:

 - Local Businesses.

 - Product Reviews.

 Within schema, you can manipulate the property ranges of the HTML to reflect what your page is about and how you intend it to be served as a Rich Snippet.
 You can do this through marking the itemscope (what the HTML is about), itemtype (what type of item is being highlighted) and itemprop (the property, such as URL or name).

 Here’s what that language may look like at a code level: